What is an ESR, or Engineering Service Request?

 We suggest an ESR for new, “first of its kind” packaging, but slight variations on our standard items do not require a prototype or ESR.
 Contact our team to get honest advice based on your needs.

 |Smarter: the customer pays to make sure the packaging is appropriate for their application||Upfront Cost: Have to pay upfront for ESR, can save time and money in the long run|

 |Can Save Money: the customer doesn't waste money on packaging that won't work for them||Can Add Time: Adds some research/development time upfront, but saves from having to go back and start over|

 Examples of a Custom Order:

 Muir Energy wanted to package gel packs of a specific volume.
 IMPAK produced custom size and color pouches that required special tooling.
-This is level of development falls outside the realm of an ESR.
+This is a level of development that falls outside the realm of an ESR.